kachayev/nasus/README.md

 * Streaming and chunked encoding for large files
 * Keep-alive and slow requests handling
 * Transparent content compression (gzip, deflate)
-* Cache control and "Last-Modified
+* Cache control and "Last-Modified"
 * CORS headers

 In development: